tssA8/camerawithGoogleVisionApi/README.md

 # Camera2Vision

-This sample will let you use the basic functionalities of both Camera1 API and Camera2 API, but with a Google Vision Face Detector added.
+This sample will let you use the basic functionalities of both Camera1 API and Camera2 API, but with a Google Vision Face,ocr,qrcode/barcode Detector added.
 You will get all the power of Google Vision Services on your Camera1/Camera2 application.
 You can switch between Front and Back cameras, take pictures and record video!

+## multi-detector
+* Add Multi Detector
+* OCR,FACE,BARCODE

 ## Pre-requisites